-- a) Outstation ID; - b) Demand Values as defined in clause 4.1.2 for main and check Meters;

-- c) cumulative measured quantities as defined in clause 4.1.1 for main and check Meters; - d) Maximum Demand (MD) for kW or kVA per programmable charging period i.e. monthly, statistical review period; - e) multi-rate cumulative Active Energy as specified by Registrant; - f) the measurement transformer ratios, where appropriate (see clause 5.3); - g) the measurement transformer error correction factor and/or system loss factor, where this is a constant factor applied to the entire dynamic range of the Meter and the Meter is combined with the display and/or Outstation; - h) alarm indications; and - i) Outstation time and date. - (ii) Level 2 Password for: - a) corrections to the time and/or date; and - b) resetting of the MD. - (iii) Level 3 Password for:-
+- a) Outstation ID; - b) Demand Values as defined in clause 4.1.2; - c) cumulative measured quantities as defined in clause 4.1.1; - d) Maximum Demand (MD) for kW or kVA per programmable charging period i.e. monthly, statistical review period; - e) multi-rate cumulative Active Energy as specified by the Registrant; - f) the measurement transformer ratios, where appropriate (see clause 5.3); - g) the measurement transformer error correction factor and/or system loss factor, where this is a constant factor applied to the entire dynamic range of the Meter and the Meter is combined with the display and/or Outstation: - h) alarm indications; and - i) Outstation time and date. - (ii) Level 2 Password for: - a) corrections to the time and/or date; and - b) resetting of the MD. - (iii) Level 3 Password for:-